Elsie Allen Pomo Basket Collection

 Elsie Allen at District Fair

 The Santa Rosa Junior College Multicultural Museum is proud to house, display, and preserve the Elsie Allen Basket Collection.
-This historically important collection was acquired by the Jesse Peter Museum in 2003.
+This historically important collection was acquired by the college in 2003.
 It is rumored that the Smithsonian Museum asked for the Basket collection but was turned down because the family wanted to keep the collection close to home.

 This group of Pomo baskets "reflects a multigenerational family effort - mother to daughter to granddaughter - to collect and preserve the work of relations, friends, and unknown weavers whose baskets were somehow "special".
 To date, 26 of the native weavers whose baskets are in the collection have been identified, a remarkably high level of documentation."
 (Remember Your Relations - The Elsie Allen Baskets, Family, and Friends, by Suzanne Abel-Vidor, Dot Brovarney, and Susan Billy)